 - Trim and File – Use the nail clippers to trim your toenails, cutting them straight across, then smooth the edges of the nail with a nail file.
 To prevent splitting and breaking, always file your nails in one direction.
 Use an orange wood stick to gently push back your cuticles.
 You can apply a little cuticle cream or olive oil to help ease the skin back.

-- Moisturize – Moisturize your feet with your favorite body lotion, cream or oil, massaging it into your skin, nails and between your toes using gentle circular motions.
+- Moisturize – Moisturize your feet with your favorite moisturizer, body lotion, cream or oil, massaging it into your skin, nails and between your toes using gentle circular motions.
 Continue to massage until it’s completely absorbed.
 You can also aid absorption by slipping on a pair of cotton socks, or wrapping you feet in plastic bags and relaxing for fifteen minutes.

 - Polish – Now you are ready to polish your toes.
 Use nail polish remover to wipe away any excess oils on your nails.
 Separate your toes using cotton balls to keep them from rubbing together.
 Start by applying a thin base coat, which will help your nail polish last longer.
 Once the base coat is completely dry, apply two coats of nail polish, allowing it to dry thoroughly in between coats.
 You can then set the polish by applying a final top coat.
 When applying polish, use the three stroke method; one stroke down the middle then a stroke on each side of the nail.
 And remember that nail polish, regardless of the brand you are using, takes about twenty minutes to dry.

 - Clean Your Tools – After your do-it-yourself pedicure, clean your equipment with soap and water and sterilize them by rinsing them in rubbing alcohol.
 Keeping your equipment clean will help avoid the risk of infection.